Tests – what are they good for?

 Chiropractic Care with MRI images already done.

-Chiropractic Care will look at them but will depend more
+Chiropractic Care will study them but will depend more

 on clinical exam findings and correlate them to what the MRI shows.